 But these sentence increases and victim restitution payments are not applied in cases where the other driver caused the accident.
 Criminal defense lawyers know this, which is why they often turn to the no-fault defense when there is any question about whether or not a drunk driver caused an accident in California.

 Are Drunk Drivers Always At Fault?

-When you hire a Vista DUI accident defense attorney like Peter M. Liss to work on your case though, you may be able to prove the crash was caused by the other person with the aid of investigators and accident reconstruction expert.
-This can ensure that you will not face any of the enhanced DUI penalties associated with an accident that resulted in injury or death.
+When you hire an attorney like Peter M. Liss to work on your case though, you may be able to prove the crash was caused by the other person with the aid of investigators and an accident reconstruction expert.
+The successful application of the no-fault defense can ensure that you will not face any of the enhanced legal penalties associated with a DUI accident that resulted in injury or death.